Vidhi7500/Vidhi7500/README.md

 - 👋 Hi, I’m @Vidhi7500
-- 👀 I’m interested in pthon, web development...
+- 👀 I’m interested in DSA and web development.
-- 🌱 I’m currently learning web development ...
+- 🌱 I’m currently learning Next.js.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me ...
+- 📫 How to reach me -
+- Email - vidhisingh7500@gmail.com

 <!---
 Vidhi7500/Vidhi7500 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.